dfonseca97/elasticsearch-cicd/README.md

 This will start the Elastic Server container and the Jenkins container first.
 After these are both up and running the Spring Application will start.

 * The Jenkins UI can be accessed on *http://localhost:8787*

+The Jenkins job is automatically loaded on jenkins.
+The elastic-search-DSL job pulls the code from repository, builds it, and runs the test script.
+The trigger is configured to poll the SCM every 15 minutes.
+The job can also be run manually by selecting the job and clicking on the build button.

+The elastic-search job is the seed job used for creating the elastic-search-DSL job.

 * The Spring app's health check can be accessed on *http://localhost:8080* or *http://localhost:8080/health* and the available endpoints are

 ```bash